Camoen/OWStats/README.md

 Uses Selenium and BeautifulSoup to scrape a table of statistical data on [Overbuff](https://www.overbuff.com/heroes), then archives this data locally.

 ### weekly_stats.py
 Uses archived data to post a weekly statistical breakdown.
-This breakdown calculates the change in win rate, pick rate, tie rate, and "on fire" percentages over the past week, from both a monthly and weekly point of reference.
+This breakdown calculates the change in win rate, pick rate, tie rate, and "on fire" percentages over the past week, from both monthly and weekly frames of reference.

 ### praw.ini
 Example `praw.ini` file that's required to authenticate the bot and allow usage of Reddit's API.